Moving a WordPress blog across domains using the shell

 vim wp-config.php

-The database still references the old domain in its URLs.
-So we need to replace the domain name and URLs in database.
-There is a PHP script by interconnectit you can use, as a search and replace tool.
+The database still contains references to the old domain in its URLs.
+Therefore, we need to replace the domain name and URLs in the database.
+A PHP script by interconnectit can be used as a search and replace tool.

-Download this handy database search and replace tool, unzip the single PHP file, and rename it:
+Download this useful database search and replace tool, unzip the single PHP file, and rename it:

 wget https://www.interconnectit.com/wp-content/uploads/2011/05/searchreplacedb21.zip